karynntran/houses_of_westeros/README.md

 2. Start `psql` and create a `houses_of_westeros_development` database.

-3. Run `npm install -g sequelize-cli`.
+3. In terminal, try running the command `sequelize`.
+If it returns an error, run `npm install -g sequelize-cli`.
 This installs the command line interface for the `sequelize` module.

 4. Run `sequelize db:migrate`.
 Can you guess what this does?